thanosoncode/use-file-data/README.md

 - isLoadingPreviews: A boolean indicating if file previews are currently being loaded.
 - error: The error object or string if an error occurred during file processing.
 - isError: A boolean indicating if an error occurred.
-- items: An array of file items containing the file, id, and data properties.
+- result: An array of file items containing the file, id, and the created data properties.

 <br/>